karencch/ReactJS-CRUD-TODO-App/README.md

 (3) How to pass props from parent to children;
 (4) How to use custom fonts;
 (5) useState hook manages state of the component;
 (6) useEffect hook kind of makes side effects (listens for events and runs code when that event happens).
-In this app, we used useEffect to persist our list even with page refresh.
+In this app, useEffect persists the list even with page refresh.